jhwohlgemuth/my-virtual-machine-setup/README.md

 Environment
 ===========
-> Create development **env**ironments quickly and easily with Vagrant VirtualBox, Packer and Node
+> Create development **env**ironments like a pro with Vagrant, VirtualBox, Packer, and Node

 Requirements
 ------------